Starting Friday, hospitals in Texas will be required to ask patient's for their citizenship status

 Get top local stories in DFW delivered to you every morning.
 Sign up for NBC DFW's News Headlines newsletter.

-In August, Gov. Greg Abbott signed an executive order requiring healthcare workers at inpatient or emergency care to ask patients if they are U.S. citizens.
-The law doesn't specify if patients have to legally answer the question.
+In August, Abbott signed the order requiring inpatient or emergency care workers to ask patients if they are U.S. citizens.
+The order doesn't specify whether patients have to answer the question legally.

 Abbott said he wants to collect data on the costs of caring for undocumented patients.
-He claims Texas absorbs a large percentage of the costs associated with medical care for those who are not lawfully in the United States.
+He claimed Texas absorbs a large percentage of the costs associated with medical care for people who are not lawfully in the United States.

-Five million Texans have no insurance, according to the Texas Hospital Association reported.
-Texas also has the highest uninsured rate in the country at 17%.
-However, most uninsured Texans are citizens, according to the Texas Tribune.
+According to the Texas Hospital Association, five million Texans have no insurance.
+Texas also has the highest uninsured rate in the country, at 17%.
+However, according to the Texas Tribune, most uninsured Texans are citizens.

 Local